This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - 8 ounces Crescent Roll Dough 1 can

-- Press a square of the dough into a muffin tin coated with cooking spray, leaving 4 corners of the dough exposed.
-See picture below.
+- Press each square of the dough into a muffin tin coated with cooking spray, leaving the 4 corners of the dough exposed.

 - Shred beef with a fork and cut vegetables into smaller pieces, if necessary.